openstack/python-openstackclient/doc/source/contributor/developing.rst

     virtualenvs.
 You can later use the ``-r`` option with ``tox`` to rebuild your virtualenv in a similar manner.

-To run tests for one or more specific test environments(for example, the most common configuration of Python 2.7 and PEP-8), list the environments with the ``-e`` option, separated by spaces:
+To run tests for one or more specific test environments(for example, the most common configuration of the latest Python version and PEP-8), list the environments with the ``-e`` option, separated by spaces:

 .. code-block:: bash

-    $ tox -e py27,pep8
+    $ tox -e py38,pep8

 See ``tox.ini`` for the full list of available test environments.